Emkayint/west-african-horoscope/README.md

 ## Technologies Used

-* HTML & CSS - For the page structur and styling
+* HTML & CSS - For the page structure and styling
 * Bootsrap - Page responsiveness
 * Javascript - Page interactiveness